phalcon/documentation/docs/db-models.md

     }
 }
 ```
-In the above example we receive a comma delimited string from the database and `explode` it to an array so that it can be used from our application.
+In the above example, we receive a comma-delimited string from the database and `explode` it to an array so that it can be used from our application.
 After that, you can add or remove elements in the array; before the model saves it, `implode` will be called to store the array as a string in the database.

 If you use getters/setters instead of/or together with public properties, you can initialize the field once it is accessed: